 - Steak Chili Nachos: cover a sheet pan with foil and place a hearty, single layer of tortilla chips on the pan.
 Spoon over some chili and top with your favorite shredded cheese, diced jalapenos or peppers, roasted corn.
 Serve with guacamole and sour cream.

 A couple of reasons.
 One has to do with the proteins breaking down further into amino acids as food sits in the fridge which is all sciency and good.
-Another reason has to do with umami.
-I’ll let you check that out here.
-Tomatoes are already loaded with umami (called “the fifth taste” along with salty, sweet, sour and bitter) and the next day more of that umami has developed further.
+Another reason has to do with umami (which you can learn more about why it's called the fifth taste).
+Tomatoes are already loaded with umami (called "the fifth taste" along with salty, sweet, sour and bitter) and the next day more of that umami has developed further.
 Umami is the rich, satisfying flavor that some recipes just have hands down.
-Foods with umami produce that mouthwatering sensation you sometimes experience when eating.
-Some other umami-rich foods include cheeses like Parmesan, mushrooms, red meat (like what’s in this steak chili), and soy sauce.
+Foods with umami produce that mouth watering sensation you sometimes experience when eating.
+Some other umami-rich foods include cheeses like Parmesan, mushrooms, red meat (like what's in this steak chili), and soy sauce.

 Make a half batch and freeze it into smaller bag portions.